YagoOrnstein/Multibody-Mechanism-Simulation-with-MATLAB-and-Adams/README.md

 # Multibody Mechanism Simulation with MATLAB and Adams

 ## Overview
 This project provides a MATLAB-based simulation of a multibody mechanism with revolute and translational joints.
 The simulation includes **position, velocity, and acceleration analysis** of the system using kinematic equations and numerical solvers.
 Additionally, an **Adams model** is included in the repository for validation and comparison with the MATLAB results.
+For the results and detailed information, you can check [Yagiz_Soyleguzel_Task_5].

 ## Features
 - Solves the **kinematics problem** (position, velocity, acceleration) for the mechanism.